 Palm Cola:

 Palm cola is an aerated soft drink containing 11% sugar.
-Its other ingredients are cola concentrate, citric acid, and food color.
-The palm sugar is treated with milk and its impurities are removed while boiling to the temperature of 110°C-115°C. The boiling is stopped at 53 degree Brix and the mixture is filtered through a filter press.
+Its other ingredients are cola concentrate, citric acid, and food colour.
+The palm sugar is treated with milk, and its impurities are removed while boiling to a temperature of 110°C-115°C. The boiling is stopped at 53 degrees Brix, and the mixture is filtered through a filter press.

 Cola essence is added to the mixture after cooling at the rate of 250ml/1000 bottles of palm cola.
-Bottles of 200 ml, previously sterilized are filled with the mixture at the rate of one fluid/bottle.
-This is carbonated with carbon dioxide and sterilized water.
+Bottles of 200 ml, previously sterilised, are filled with the mix at the rate of one fluid/bottle.
+This is carbonated with carbon dioxide and sterilised water.
 About 1kg of purified palm sugar is sufficient to produce 300 bottles of palm cola.

 Tender Fruit:

 Nungu, the soft jelly-like endosperm obtained from the tender fruit of palmyrah is highly perishable and seasonal.
-However, nungu can be processed and preserved as value added palms products.
+However, nungu can be processed and preserved as value-added palm products.
+Due to its high perishability, efforts are being made to process and preserve Nungu — opening opportunities in commercial freezing technologies.

 Palmyra Sprout:

 It is a sprout that grows on Palmyra palms.
 The germinated seed’s hard shell is also cut open to take out the crunchy kernel, which tastes like a sweeter water chestnut.
 It is called “dhavanai” in Tamil.
-The white kernel of the ripe palm fruit after being left for a few months has got its uses.
+The white kernel of the ripe palm fruit, after being left for a few months, has its uses.
 It can be dried or boiled to form Odiyal, a hard chewable snack.
 It can be used by sugar patients.

 Canned Palm: